darianyang/ff15ipq-lig/README.md

 This directory provides an example of how to derive ff15ipq compatible parameters for a monastrol small molecule using slurm based HPC resources.

+### Branches
+* Use the main branch if you're deriving parameters for a new molecule
+* For an example of what that output files look like, see the monastrol branch

 ### Dependencies:
 * AmberTools
 * Amber (pmemd)